sgt-logo-unstyledsgt-mark-darksgt-logo-unstyledsgt-logo-unstyled

 From here the landscape changes and rather than the fields of crops and livestock you will be going through woodland and parkland.
 The river continues to grow, and you will often meet anglers on the bank.
 The many overhanging branches on this section are perfect for Kingfisher so keep your eyes open for that flash of blue.

 Soon you get to the edge of the town of Annan.
-You come into the town through Galabank Park along a shady avenue of trees beside the river.
-The hill here on your left is the Mote of Annan, a 12th century motte and bailey castle, now an impressive earthwork.
+The hill on the opposite side of the river near to the park is the Mote of Annan, a 12th century motte and bailey castle, now an impressive earthwork.
+After crossing the road bridge the way continues down the river but if you are in need of refreshment there are many places here to get a good lunch.
 The town of Annan is the largest place that you have passed through since Moffat.
-If you are in need of refreshment there are many places here to get a good lunch.
-You only have three miles left of your adventure so you can carry on and leave exploring Annan for the evening.
+You only have three miles left of your adventure so if you prefer you can carry on and leave exploring Annan for the evening.

 From Annan to the Solway the river is tidal so watch out for wading birds on the mudflats.
 After going through the small village of Newby the path will take you out onto the flood bank.
 You get your first glimpse of the Solway as you wander down to Barnkirk Point.
 Here you look across the Bowness Wath, one of the ancient fording points of the mud flats.
 The Cumbrian coast is less than a mile away.
 The border reivers would cross here at the dead of night to raid English villages.